micmejia/bible-dump/AMPC/Leviticus/Lev 1.md

-And he shall lay [both] his hands upon the head of the burnt offering [transferring symbolically his guilt to the victim], and it shall be [^b]an acceptable atonement for him.
+And he shall lay [both] his hands upon the head of the burnt offering [transferring symbolically his guilt to the victim], and it shall be an acceptable atonement for him.